 No provision of parking or local car park which is then validated

 This is a real problem for me.
-If I’m staying at a hotel and there is no hotel parking the least I expect is that the hotel have a deal running with the local NCP or city car park and therefore validate the car parking for you.
+If I’m staying at a hotel and there is no hotel parking the least I expect is that the hotel has a deal running with the local NCP or city car park and therefore validate the car parking for you.

-Some of the best examples of this recently was at Future Hotel Bristol and The Bristol Hotel, both of which validated our car parking.
+Some of the best examples of this recently were at Future Hotel Bristol and The Bristol Hotel, both of which validated our car parking.
 I would return to these 2 hotels as a result!

 Badly maintained bathrooms

 Please enjoy our bathroom but ignore the rusty tap, the missing shower head and the mould around the tiling… also if the toilet takes 30 mins to refill that’s normal ….
-NO it’s not !
-Having a well maintained bathroom is vital to an enjoyable stay.
+NO it’s

 No free WiFi in rooms / Crappy WiFi